-Become familiar with the position of truck and camper in traffic.
+Become familiar with the position of tow vehicle and trailer in traffic.
 Be cautious when maneuvering to allow for the length and width of the vehicle.
 Always allow extra room to corner and to change lanes.
 Learn to use the side mirrors to view the road behind.
 Check your mirrors often.

-- The engine and transmission on your truck may overheat when you are driving in hilly or mountainous terrain.
+- The engine and transmission on your tow vehicle may overheat when you are driving in hilly or mountainous terrain.
 If this happens, pull off to the side of the road and allow your engine to idle while your transmission is in neutral.
 This will help return engine and transmission temperature to normal. - Emergency braking may, under certain road conditions, cause a skid.
-Turn the front wheels of the truck in the direction of the skid to counteract the effects of the skid.
-Never lock the brakes on the truck.
+Turn the front wheels of the tow vehicle in the direction of the skid to counteract the effects of the skid.
+Never lock the brakes on the tow vehicle.
 Apply the breaks lightly until the skid is reduced. - When traveling off the highway in the country or mountains you must be careful of overhanging tree limbs and other overhead or side obstacles.
-Light branches will brush aside, but heavier branches and limbs may cause damage to the roof or sidewall of your camper.
-Consider your roof height, vents, jacks, antennas, air conditioner and other equipment attached to the roof or side of your truck and camper when you are calculating clearance. - Avoid parking too close to the curb as signs, telephone poles and other obstructions can cause problems.
+Light branches will brush aside, but heavier branches and limbs may cause damage to the roof or sidewall of your trailer.
+Consider your roof height, vents, jacks, antennas, air conditioner and other equipment attached to the roof or side of your tow vehicle and trailer when you are calculating clearance. - Avoid parking too close to the curb as signs, telephone poles and other obstructions can cause problems. - Watch for overhead and side clearance at drive-in restaurants and gas stations or other drive-in areas so you do not crunch the side or roof of your trailer and tow vehicle. - Watch for sharply crowned roads which can tip your unit into obstructions when parking close to a curb or roadside.

-- Watch for overhead and side clearance at drive-in restaurants and gas stations or other drivein areas so you do not crunch the side or roof of your camper and truck. - Watch for sharply crowned roads which can tip your unit into obstructions when parking close to a curb or roadside.
+SAFETY CONSIDERATIONS:

-SAFETY CONSIDERATIONS: The following list contains important safety checks to review and keep in mind while traveling:
+The following list contains important safety checks to review and keep in mind while traveling:

 - 1. Never overload your vehicle.
 Improper load distribution can cause serious handling problems on the road. - 2.
 Never attempt to repair or alter a gas or electric appliance.
 Always consult an authorized and qualified service agency or technician. - 3.
-Portable fuel-burning equipment, including wood and charcoal grills and stoves, cannot be used inside the camper.
-The use of this equipment inside the camper could cause fire and/or asphyxiation. - 4.
-Do not bring or store LP Gas containers, gasoline or other flammable liquids inside the camper.
+Portable fuel-burning equipment, including wood and charcoal grills and stoves, cannot be used inside the trailer.
+The use of this equipment inside the trailer could cause fire and/or asphyxiation. - 4.
+Do not bring or store LP Gas containers, gasoline or other flammable liquids inside the trailer.
 Doing so could risk the danger of fire or explosion.